 WEEKLY WORKING HOURS

-Weekly working time must not exceed an average of 48 hours a week which is calculated over a reference period of 17 weeks.
+Weekly working time must not exceed an average of 48 hours a week.
+This is calculated over a reference period of 17 weeks.
+If a workplace agreement is in place between employers and employees, this can be extended to a period of 26 weeks.

 Night work is limited to a period of 10 hours working time in a 24 hour period.